Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 The kalanchoe is native to tropical and subtropical climates and can be successfully grown outdoors in USDA hardiness zones 10 and 11.
-The plant blooms best in 65–85 degrees Fahrenheit and are quite susceptible to cold and frost.
+The plant blooms best in 65–85 degrees Fahrenheit and is quite susceptible to cold and frost.

 - Select a planting location that will receive indirect sunlight.
 Kalanchoe exposed to too much direct sunlight will become damaged and dry out.

 - Plant the kalanchoe in well-draining soil.
 Consider a 60:40 peat moss to perlite ratio to allow for periods of dryness.
 Only water the plant if the top 1 inch of soil is dry; kalanchoe are susceptible to root rot when exposed to standing water.

 - Keep plants trim by deadheading blooms and cutting off leggy growth to keep the plant compact and growing upright.